finnbergquist/finns-chatbot/README.md

 ## Overview

 This project is a fork of the [Vercel AI Chatbot](https://github.com/vercel-labs/ai-chatbot), enhanced with GitHub integration to showcase projects, display READMEs, and visualize GitHub activity.
-It combines the power of AI-driven conversations with real-time GitHub data to create an interactive portfolio experience.
+It uses ai and ui state streaming to render ui components while remaining aware of the conversation and currently displayed github information.

 ## Features